USS Republic

 USS Republic (AP-33) was a troop transport that served with the US Navy during World War II.
 In World War I she served with the Navy as USS President Grant (ID-3014) before being turned over to the Army and named Republic.
 The ship was renamed the President Buchanan in 1921 before reverting to Republic in 1924.

 Originally christened as the SS Servian, she was built in 1903 by Harland and Wolff, Ltd. of Belfast for the Wilson & Furness-Leyland Line, a subsidiary of International Mercantile Marine Co. spearheaded by J.P.
 Morgan.
 After plans for a North Atlantic service collapsed, she spent four years at anchor in the Musgrave Channel in Belfast.

 After being purchased by the Hamburg-American Packet Steamship Company (Hamburg-Amerikanische Packetfahrt-Aktien-Gesellschaft or HAPAG) in 1907, it was renamed the SS President Grant, the third ship named for Ulysses S. Grant.
 In August 1914, after seven years of trans-Atlantic passenger service, she took refuge at New York City when the outbreak of World War I made the high seas unsafe for German merchant ships.
-She was interned at Hoboken, New Jersey and remained inactive for nearly three years until the United States entered the war in April 1917.
+She was laid up at Hoboken, New Jersey and remained inactive for nearly three years until the United States entered the war in April 1917.
 The ship was seized when the United States officially declared war against Germany.